FruitbatM/airmed-doc-app/README.md

 The project was created as a **Milestone Project 3** as a part of **Diploma in Full Stack Software Development** with **Code Institute**.
 The project is developed using Python, JavaScript, HTML, CSS, and Materialize framework.

-AIRMED is an application that contains information about AIRMED, a fictional clinic, it doctors, and services.
-The application will provide the information required for the patientes to

-In Irish mithyology, Airmed was the goddess of healing.
+AIRMED is a healthcare application that contains information about AIRMED, a fictional clinic, its doctors, services and patient data.
+Its main purpose is to give a real-time access to high-quality, affordable healthcare to all.
+In Irish mythology, Airmed was the goddess of healing and this name seemed appropriate for the application name.

-App users will be able to make appointments quickly, while doctors are not involved in the appointment process, so their time will also be saved.
+Users will be able to make appointments quickly, while doctors are not involved in the appointment process, so their time will also be saved.
+All the information from AIRMED, patient personal data, doctor data is saved in one place, easily accessible from any digital device, 24/7.

+Well-done UI is one of the key factors defining the success of AIRMED healthcare application.
+The application is easy to use and simple to navigate.
+Also, the User Interface is engaging, attractive and professional.
+It is taken in consideration that the patient and doctor's user data should be safe and secure to access.

+**Please note, this project is for educational purposes only and provided clinic's and doctor's information is fictional.**

 # User Experience (UX)